 3. Time spent with visitors is time not spent with my family, pups and dogs.
 Raising puppies and dogs is a very demanding 24/7 job.
 Every minute I spend with visitors is time not spent working with and caring for your pup so that you have the best pup possible or enjoying and caring for my own dogs, which is why I breed to begin with.

 4. We are not a petting zoo.
 Some people think visiting pups is a fun way to spend a Saturday afternoon.
 I will not compromise the health and safety of my pups, my dogs and my family so someone can snuggle with pups.
 So, how can we help you have confidence we aren’t a puppy mill or a fake website asking for your $300 deposit?
-We are very happy to provide references of adoptive families as well as our Vet (who knows us VERY well).
+We have a page on this website dedicated to testimonials provided by families who have one or more of our babies.
+Also, you can review our Facebook page( https://www.facebook.com/dogwooddoodlebugs/ ).
+On our page, you will find a long history of comments and praises from our puppies families that date back to 2015.
 We thank you for your understanding that we will not compromise on the health and safety of our pups and hope you see this as a positive quality of a reputable breeder.